genesiscommunitysuccess/docs/docs/server-reference/operations/commands.md

 | -p | port offset | true | the port range to use when generating services file |
 | -pn | product name | true | the name of the product to create |

-## Example Usage
+### Example Usage

 Example without -t option.

 ```
-\~/run/genesis/scripts/unix/productGen -d tas-dictionary.xml -p 4000 -pn tas
+productGen -d tas-dictionary.xml -p 4000 -pn tas
 ```

-In this case we are specifying the dictionary to read is tas-dictionary.xml, the port offset is 4000 and the product name to generate is tas.
+In this case we are specifying the dictionary to read is `tas-dictionary.xml`, the port offset is `4000` and the product name to generate is `tas`.
 Running this command results in the following structure being created:

 ```
 tas/
     /bin
     /cfg/tas-dataserver.xml
-        /tas-dictionary.xml
+        /tas-fields-dictionary.kts
+        /tas-tables-dictionary.kts
         /tas-fields.xml
         /tas-processes.xml
         /tas-requestserver.xml